An Eye for an Eye (1981 film): Plot

 Heather finds Linda's tape in a locker at the train station, with a key hidden in her shoe.
 She leaves a message for Kane to meet her at the news station.
 He meets McCoy there and they go to Canfield's office.
 The tape contains the phone conversation between Canfield and the dealers, which reveals Canfield as the ringleader, and McCoy reveals himself to be a traitor.
 As Canfield and his hitmen take Heather with them, Kane is about to be killed, when Chan arrives and takes down the assailants.
-Kane confronts McCoy over his involvement with Canfield, who tells him was in it for money, and that he was not the one who drove that car that killed Dave.
+Kane confronts McCoy over his involvement with Canfield and McCoy tells him was in it for the money.
+But, that he was not the one who drove the car that killed Dave.
 McCoy chases Kane on the roof and is killed during a fight with Kane.

 Kane and Chan go to Canfield's estate, where he is meeting with the other drug dealers.
 When the truck carrying the drugs is spotted by Stevens and the SFPD, Kane and Chan fight Canfield's men as Stevens and the cops fire at them.
-Chan confronts the assassin who killed Linda known as The Professor (Professor Toru Tanaka), but is incapacitated by the Professor's brute strength.
+Chan confronts the Professor (the assassin who killed Linda), but is incapacitated by the Professor's brute strength.
 Kane then fights the Professor, and after a brutal fight, finally takes down The Professor by kicking him through a glass coffee table.

 Canfield then arrives with Heather as a hostage.
 Kane remembers seeing Canfield's dog in the car that killed Dave and realizes that Canfield was driving the car.
 When Chan distracts Canfield, Kane overpowers him as Stevens and the cops arrive.
 Stevens reveals that he knew about McCoy and Canfield's involvement, but could not move in without evidence, and now that they have the drug shipment, they can convict Canfield.
 With encouragement from Heather and Chan, Kane lets go of his revenge and finds Linda's tape on Canfield.
 He gives the tape to Stevens, and Canfield is taken into custody.
 Kane and Stevens part ways amicably, and he leaves the estate with Heather and Chan.